Geohaz API Overview

 Hazard Layers

 A hazard GEOHAZ job looks up data in the specified hazard layer and enriches location exposures with risk data drawn from a peril model database, a collection of site hazard values that characterize the vulnerability of a location to a catastrophe event.
-Depending on the the peril, a hazard look up may be required before a location can be modeled.

 The Geohaz API supports two types of lookups of hazard data: